highras/rtm-server-sdk-go/doc_en/Users.md

 If the **callback** parameter ** does not exist**, it is a **synchronization** request, and bool and error messages are returned.
 If the **callback** parameter **exists**, it is an **asynchronous** request, and false and error messages are returned.
 The real blacklist status will be passed through callback.

+### func (client *RTMServerClient) AddProjectBan(uid int64, bannedSeconds int32, rest ... interface{}) error

+	func (client *RTMServerClient) AddProjectBan(uid int64, bannedSeconds int32, rest ... interface{}) error

+Ban a user in the project.

+The acceptable parameters are:

++ `timeout time.Duration`

+	Request timed out.
+	When the timeout parameter is missing or the timeout parameter is 0, the configuration of the RTM Server Client instance will be adopted.
+	If the RTM Server Client instance is not configured, the corresponding configuration of fpnn.Config will be adopted.

++ `callback func(errorCode int, errInfo string)`

+	Asynchronous callback function.

+If the **callback** parameter ** does not exist**, it is a **synchronization** request.
+If the **callback** parameter **exists**, it is an **asynchronous** request.

+### func (client *RTMServerClient) RemoveProjectBan(uid int64, rest ... interface{}) error

+	func (client *RTMServerClient) RemoveProjectBan(uid int64, rest ... interface{}) error

+Unban a user from the project.

+The acceptable parameters are:

++ `timeout time.Duration`

+	Request timed out.
+	When the timeout parameter is missing or the timeout parameter is 0, the configuration of the RTM Server Client instance will be adopted.
+	If the RTM Server Client instance is not configured, the corresponding configuration of fpnn.Config will be adopted.

++ `callback func(errorCode int, errInfo string)`

+	Asynchronous callback function.

+If the **callback** parameter ** does not exist**, it is a **synchronization** request.
+If the **callback** parameter **exists**, it is an **asynchronous** request.

+### func (client *RTMServerClient) IsProjectBan(uid int64, rest ... interface{}) (bool, error)

+	func (client *RTMServerClient) IsProjectBan(uid int64, rest ... interface{}) (bool, error)

+Determine whether the user is banned by the project.

+The acceptable parameters are:

++ `timeout time.Duration`

+	Request timed out.
+	When the timeout parameter is missing or the timeout parameter is 0, the configuration of the RTM Server Client instance will be adopted.
+	If the RTM Server Client instance is not configured, the corresponding configuration of fpnn.Config will be adopted.

++ `callback func(ok bool, errorCode int, errInfo string)`

+	Asynchronous callback function.

+If the **callback** parameter ** does not exist**, it is a **synchronization** request, and bool and error messages are returned.
+If the **callback** parameter **exists**, it is an **asynchronous** request, and false and error messages are returned.
+The real banned status will be passed through callback.

 ### func (client *RTMServerClient) Kickout(uid int64, rest ... interface{}) error

 	func (client *RTMServerClient) Kickout(uid int64, rest ... interface{}) error